Lukarbonite/AutoPickup/README.md

 }
 ```

-**2. Use the API in your code**
+**2. Using the API**

-First, check if the mod is loaded.
-Then, pass your calculated drops to the API.
+The `AutoPickupApi` class provides simple, static methods to process drops.

+### Handling Items

+If you only need to process item drops, you can pass your calculated list of `ItemStack`s to `tryPickup`.
 It will return a list of any items that could not be picked up.

 ```java
 import com.lukarbonite.autopickup.AutoPickupApi;